alphagov/govuk-developer-docs/source/manual/elasticsearch-dumps.html.md

 parent: "/manual.html"
 layout: manual_layout
 section: Backups
-last_reviewed_on: 2019-03-25
+last_reviewed_on: 2019-04-26
 review_in: 4 weeks
 ---

-GOV.UK uses AWS Managed Elasticsearch which takes daily snapshots of the cluster.
+GOV.UK uses AWS Managed Elasticsearch which takes daily snapshots of the cluster as part of the managed service.

-After a restore has taken place, traffic will need to be [replayed](/manual/rummager-traffic-replay.html) following the restore, since the index will be out-of-sync with the publishing apps.

-## AWS Managed Elasticsearch 5.x

-Daily snapshots of the Elasticsearch indices are taken automatically by AWS as part of the managed service.
 These are stored in a S3 bucket that is not made available to us.
 Restoration is done by making HTTP requests to the `_snapshot` endpoint.

 To restore a snapshot, follow these steps: